Auburn/Opelika Auto Accident Attorneys

 The sooner you contact our office the better our chances at recovering compensation for you.
 Accident scenes need to be examined, the automobiles involved need to be preserved and medical records must be obtained.
 Fortunately, our Auburn and Opelika car accident attorneys are here to advocate for you and help you to recover from your injuries and recover your full compensation amount.

 Don’t delay!
 Call attorneys Zach Alsobrook or Raymond Jackson today @ 334-737-3718

 Types of Car Accident Cases We Handle

 No two car accidents are alike.
-At Alsobrook & Agricola we recognize how unique your car accident is.
-Because we have years of experience serving car accident victims in East Central Alabama, we have acquired the skill set to investigate a myriad of accident types and get to the bottom of why a car accident occurred.
-Our lawyers can help, regardless of the type of auto accident you were involved in, and handle:
+At Alsobrook Jackson, Attorneys at Law we recognize how unique your car accident is.
+Because we have years of experience serving car accident victims in East Central Alabama and Columbus Georgia, we have acquired the skill set to investigate a myriad of accident types and get to the bottom of why a car accident occurred and who is at fault.
+Our lawyers can help, regardless of the type of auto accident you were involved in:

 • Rear-end collision cases.
 Rear-end crashes are not always the fault of the rear-driver.
 In fact, many factors can contribute to a rear-end crash, including the negligence of the driver in front.
 While these car crashes rarely cause fatal injuries, they can result in property damage and injuries like whiplash.

 • Rollover accident cases.
 One of the deadliest accident types, rollover accidents can involve a single vehicle.
 Usually, these accidents involve traveling at unsafe speeds but may be caused – in part – by a lack of signage or railings, or due to the negligence of another driver or another party.